Updated Standings For AEW Continental Classic | PWMania - Wrestling News

-Last night’s post-AEW Full Gear and Thanksgiving episode of AEW Collision featured two matches from the AEW Continental Classic Tournament.
+Last night’s episode of AEW Dynamite featured three matches in the Continental Classic Tournament.

 Below are the updated standings of the tournament: